Kristina01111000/Drws_site/README.md

 We need link to our Youtube channel very present on home page and perhaps the promo page.
 Perhaps in Youtube descriptions of each Quick Minute videos we’ll put in”Join up and get access to Dr. W’s free 30 day Holistic Learning Program.”
--> Added documentary to header under holistic growth, made that widget only visible on the promo page -> Add a widget that links to the youtube channel?
+-> Added documentary to header under holistic growth, made that widget only visible on the promo page

 ---- Any thoughts?